oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Refer to Annex C for sample Commands.

 ### 2.3.5 Update
-The ‘file’ target as defined in Version 1.0 of the Language Specification is the only valid target type for the update action.
+The ‘file’ Target as defined in Version 1.0 of the Language Specification is the only valid Target type for the update Action.
 The associated specifiers, and options are summarized in section 2.3.5.1.
 Sample Commands are presented in [Annex A](#-annex-a-sample-Commands).

 #### 2.3.5.1 Update file
 The ‘update file’ Command is used to replace or update files such as configuration files, rule sets,  etc.  Implementation of the update file Command is OPTIONAL.
 OpenC2 Consumers that choose to implement the ‘update file’ Command MUST must include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc.  The end state shall be that the firewall operates with the new file at the conclusion of the ‘update file’ Command.
 The atomic steps that take place are implementation specific.

 Table 2.3-2 presents the valid options for the ‘update file’ Command.
-OpenC2 producers and consumers that choose to implement the ‘update file’ Command MUST NOT include options other than the options identified in Table 2.3-2.
+OpenC2 Producers and Consumers that choose to implement the ‘update file’ Command MUST NOT include options other than the options identified in Table 2.3-2.

-OpenC2 producers that send the ‘update file’ Command:
+OpenC2 Producers that send the ‘update file’ Command:

 * MAY populate the arguments field with the "response_requested" argument.
 “Complete”, “Ack” and “None” are valid Response-type for ‘update file’
 * MUST NOT include other Command Arguments.
-* MUST populate the name specifier in the target.
+* MUST populate the name specifier in the Target.
-* SHOULD populate the path specifier in the target.
+* SHOULD populate the path specifier in the Target.

-OpenC2 consumers that receive the ‘update file’ Command:
+OpenC2 Consumers that receive the ‘update file’ Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200.